armory/docs/content/en/docs/spinnaker-user-guides/aws-guides/aws-lambda.md

                 url: https://raw.githubusercontent.com/spinnaker-plugins/aws-lambda-deployment-plugin-spinnaker/master/plugins.json
 ```

+## KNOWN ISSUES:

+Currently there is a [UI bug](https://github.com/spinnaker/spinnaker/issues/6271) related to the caching agent that prevents Lambda functions from being displayed in the UI when there are no other clusters associated with the Application.
+In other words, in order for the function to show up in "Functions" tab - there needs to be a cluster (e.g. AWS ASG/EC2) deployed for that application.

 ## References:
 * [GitHub - AWS-Lambda-Deployment-Plugin-Spinnaker](https://github.com/spinnaker-plugins/aws-lambda-deployment-plugin-spinnaker)
 * [AWS Blog - How to integrate AWS Lambda with Spinnaker](https://aws.amazon.com/blogs/opensource/how-to-integrate-aws-lambda-with-spinnaker/)